32 Carry-on Must-haves T+L Editors Always Bring With Them. Every Time. No Matter Where.

 Emergency Breakout Fix

 A Day or Two of Toiletries

 The lost luggage struggle is real — and the last thing you’ll want to do in response is spend $40 on all the tiny toiletries you’d need to have generally OK hygiene until you’re reunited with your belongings.
-Alongside the usual toothpaste, toothbrush, and floss, digital producer Karen Chen uses Go Toob toiletry bottles to bring along her hair and skincare favorites in TSA-friendly silicone tubes.
+Alongside the usual toothpaste, toothbrush, and floss, use these Go Toob toiletry bottles to bring along your hair and skincare favorites in TSA-friendly silicone tubes.

 It may be tempting to pack your travel adapter in your checked bag, but it’s another essential you wouldn’t want to be caught without in a lost luggage snafu.
 This Conair adapter works in more than 150 countries and gives you three outlets and a USB slot to plug into so you can keep all of your tech charged and ready to go.
 Just be sure to use it with dual-voltage devices only, as it doesn’t convert electrical voltage.

 Because you’ll likely be bringing along more than your everyday wallet can hold — multiple kinds of currencies, tickets, hotel key cards, et cetera — it’s extra important to stay organized.
 If nothing else, you'll at least want a passport cover to keep your most important travel document safe from harm.